NeoGeographyToolkit/StereoPipeline/docs/tools/sfm_merge.rst

   for matches to this many images at the beginning and end of the second map.
 Default: 10,

+--image_sensor_list <string (default: "")>
+  Read image name, sensor name, and timestamp, from each line in this list.
+  Alternatively, a directory structure can be used (:numref:`rig_data_conv`).

 --fast_merge
   When merging maps that have shared images, use their camera poses to find the transform from other maps to first map, and skip finding additional matches among the images.

 --fix_first_map
   If true, after merging the maps and reconciling the camera poses for